 Perhaps predictably when I searched on the documentation system using the term ‘Saturnalia’ I got no responses.
 Instead I tried to find out what actually happened at Saturnalia.
 All I could remember was that the masters swapped places with the slaves and the slaves became masters for the day.
 But what about objects?
 I found out that people exchanged gifts of wax or fired clay figurines called sigillaria, decorated their houses with garlands and generally indulged themselves with food, drink and good cheer.

 I also searched the documentation system for the fired clay figurines that were exchanged at Saturnalia using the term ‘sigillaria’ but this didn’t take me any further so I went into the store to look at the collection of terracotta figurines.
-The head of a woman wearing a garland and an Eros riding a goose seemed like reasonable candidates, more because of their assocations (Rod Hull and Emu anyone?) than because I knew they were definitely related to Saturnalia.
-I also tried the lamps drawers and sure enough there were lamps depicting garlands and cornucopiae or horns of plenty.
-Doesn’t the second spirit in Dickens’ A Christmas Carol turn up with a cornucopia?
-Again they seemed to do the job, even though I couldn’t be sure they were necessarily linked to Saturnalia.
+The head of a woman wearing a garland and an Eros riding a goose seemed like reasonable candidates, more because of their panto associations (Norman Collier and his chicken act or Rod Hull and Emu).
+But we don’t know they are definitely related to Saturnalia.